Black-bellied sandgrouse: Distribution and habitat

 This gregarious species breeds on dry open plains and similar habitats, but unlike the pin-tailed sandgrouse, it avoids areas completely lacking in vegetation.
 Its nest is a ground scrape into which three greenish eggs with cryptic markings are laid.
 Both sexes incubate, but only the male brings water.

+Fossil record

+Fossils of the black-bellied sandgrouse are known from the Nefud Desert of Saudi Arabia and date back to the Middle Pleistocene, about 500,000 BP.

+In literature

+In the Chagatai language memoir Baburnama, the Mughal emperor Babur calls the Pterocles orientalis arenarius the qīl-qūyirūgh "horse-tail" and describing it as the "bāghrī qarā of Transoxiana".